In general, there are 2 chips that are agreed to be the most game-changing chips in the series:

-Full Custom was an even bigger problem in its debut game as the player could put FIVE of them in their folder.
-It always comes in *-code so it fits in anywhere, allowing the player to demolish bosses by unloading Program Advances in quick succession.
-That, and its MB requirement was low, allowing anyone to easily set it as a regular chip.
+This chip was an even bigger problem in its debut game as the player could put FIVE of them in their folder, allowing the player to demolish bosses by unloading Program Advances in quick succession.
+Its MB requirement was also very low, allowing anyone to easily set it as a regular chip.
 Later games rebalanced it by both increasing the MB requirement and allowing the player to only run 1 copy of it in any folder.

 Anti-damage.
 There are several chips of this type, but each are specific counters to types of chips (Anti-fire, anti-wood, even Anti-navi and Anti-recover), but as the name implies, Anti-damage will counter ANY source of damage.
 By which we mean it negates the attack and fires back with a near instantaneous barrage of nigh-undodgeable shurikens.
 BN3's Anti-damage fired off three shurikens for 100 damage each, and these chips were UNLIMITED.
 It was nerfed in later games to only throw one, and made so some attacks could bypass it, but still a respectable chip in its own right.